 - Filing a Motion to Suppress Evidence: If your rights were violated through illegal search or seizure, as often happens with vehicle searches, any physical evidence cannot be used against you by the prosecutors.

-- Seeking Dismissal of Charges: If your lawyer’s motion to suppress evidence succeeds, there may not be enough evidence remaining that can connect you with the crime, so a motion to dismiss all charges can be filed.
+- Seeking Dismissal of Charges: If your lawyer’s motion to suppress evidence succeeds, there may not be enough evidence remaining that can connect you with the crime.
+This results in a motion to dismiss all charges.

 Will a Cocaine Possession Conviction Affect the Status of My Driver’s License?

 Yes.
 The Texas Department of Public Safety (TxDPS) will suspend the license of any driver who is convicted of any drug or controlled substance offense for 180 days.
 You will also be required to complete a 15-hour class in an authorized Drug Education Program.
-To get your driver’s license reinstated, you will have to pay a reinstatement fee, obtain a Financial Responsibility Insurance Certificate (SR-22) from an authorized insurance company (which must be maintained for two years from the date of conviction), and submit the certificate of completion for the required Drug Education Program.
+To get your driver’s license reinstated, you will have to pay a reinstatement fee.
+Obtain a Financial Responsibility Insurance Certificate (SR-22) from an authorized insurance company (which must be maintained for two years from the date of conviction).
+Lastly, you have to submit the certificate of completion for the required Drug Education Program.

 Cocaine Crime Statistics

 More arrests are made each year in Texas for cocaine possession than for any other drug, except marijuana.
-In 2016, the Department of Public Safety (DPS) reported that 27,006 cocaine possession arrests were made, while 4,645 arrests were made for cocaine manufacturing.
+In 2016, the Department of Public Safety (DPS) reported that 27,006 cocaine possession arrests were made.
+Subsequently, 4,645 arrests were made for cocaine manufacturing.

-Cocaine is also cited as the reason for admittance for more individuals entering drug rehabilitation centers in Texas more than any other drug except marijuana.
+Cocaine is also cited as the number one reason for admittance for individuals entering drug rehabilitation centers in Texas.
+This more than any other drug except marijuana.
 More than 2,000 people entered rehab programs in Texas for cocaine in 2017.

 If you or a loved one has been arrested for cocaine possession, know that there are several legal options you can pursue to put this event behind you.
 The attorneys at Rosenthal Kalabus & Therrian have years of trial-tested experience and a well-earned reputation in Collin County for successfully fighting for the rights of our clients.

 Call our legal team at (972) 369-0577 for a completely free legal consultation to find out your best course of action.
-With a knowledgeable lawyer on your side, it is possible to get harsh penalties reduced and possibly even get your charges dismissed.
-Instead of speaking with authorities, contact our lawyers today to regain the peace of mind and sense of normalcy that you are accustomed to.
+With a knowledgeable lawyer on your side, it is possible to get harsh penalties reduced.
+We may even get your charges dismissed.
+Instead of speaking with authorities, contact our lawyers today.
+Regain the peace of mind and sense of normalcy that you are accustomed to.